In the early years of Veterans Committee selections, electors were charged with identifying 19th century players worthy of Hall of Fame induction.

 Ewing joined Ward in jumping to the Players League in 1890 and had his first experience as a manager, guiding the New York franchise to a third-place finish, before rejoining the Giants in 1891 when the new league folded.

 After two final years with the Giants, he played for Cleveland and hometown Cincinnati, managing those clubs and never finishing under .500.
 An injury to his throwing arm, suffered during a cold exhibition game in Connecticut in 1892, effectively ended his catching career and forced him to finish his playing career as first baseman.
 In 1900 he returned to the Giants as manager.
 In mid-season he was replaced by George Davis, marking the end of his pro baseball career.

 Buck finished with a .303 lifetime batting average and the respect of most observers of the time as one of the elite all-around players in the game.

-He retired to Cincinnati, coached a prep team, and was considered a wealthy man from real estate investments in the western U.S. But he suffered from diabetes and Bright’s Disease and died at age 47 in 1906.
+He retired to Cincinnati, coached a prep team, and was considered a wealthy man from real estate investments in the western U.S. But he suffered from diabetes and Bright’s Disease and passed away on Oct.
+20, 1906.
 In his obituary, The New York Times called him “the greatest catcher in the country.”